 Even if it is determined that the pilot did not intentionally give a false answer to Item 18 on the application for a medical certificate, the FAA can and often does pursue an enforcement action against the airman.

 A FAA Medical Certificate Revocation is a serious matter that can jeopardize your career, livelihood, or years and dollars spent obtaining your pilot license.
 Don’t wait to discuss your matter with an aviation attorney.
-As soon as you suspect a potential intended or unintended falsification on your medical application, contact Barnett Law Offices for a consultation with one of our Aviation Attorneys.
+As soon as you suspect a potential intended or unintended falsification on your medical application, contact Barnett Law Offices for a consultation with one of our pilot lawyers.
 Call 1-800-578-5512 or use the Contact Form below.